Exploring the Tuscan Hill Town of Fiesole

 Lost in my own contemplations, I realized the light was fading fast.
 I hurried back to find Mary so we could catch the sunset we came to see.

-The Best Sunset Over Florence
+The Best Sunset Over Florence in Fiesole Italy

 At the base of the monastery, we found the peaceful, terraced garden that overlooks Florence.
 Mary and I snapped a few glowing photos as we surveyed the well-manicured gardens and found more sculptures during the “golden hour” before sunset.